Abbracx/media_index/README.md

 # Media Index Backend

-Backend service for collecting and analyzing linguistic data from various media sources (movies, books, songs).
-Initially focused on TMDB movies and OpenSubtitles integration.
+The media_index project is a backend service for collecting and analyzing linguistic data from various media sources, with an initial focus on TMDB movies and OpenSubtitles integration.
+The project is in early development and aims to expand its capabilities to include more media types and enhance linguistic analysis.

+### Main Function Points
+- Integrates with TMDB (The Movie Database) to collect and process movie data
+- Plans to add integration with OpenSubtitles for subtitle data
+- Provides linguistic analysis of the collected data
+- Allows for running background jobs to sync and process media data

+### Technology Stack
+- Python
+- Django
+- Redis (for background tasks)
+- Docker (for containerization)

 ## Quick Start